 Does this page answer your questions about Good Samaritan Society - Silver Wood Village?

-Next we looked at this facility's inspection grade This score is based on the nursing home's recent inspections.
-We awarded it a C in this category.
-Inspection scores take several factors into consideration, including deficiencies, substantiated complaints and federal fines.
-You can learn more about each of these issues by obtaining copies of nursing homes' inspection reports.
-This facility was assessed 6 deficiencies on its inspection report, but fortunately none were in any of the categories labeled J through L. This tells you the government inspectors did not consider any of the deficiencies to put resident safety or health in immediate harm or jeopardy.
+Looking to our inspection category, we gave this nursing home a grade of C. Our inspection grades are based on the facility's health inspection reports.
+We weigh several aspects of a nursing home's inspection report in computing these inspection grades.
+One key factor is health deficiencies.
+You should keep in mind that the severity of these deficiencies is usually more meaningful than the number of deficiencies, as some of these can be relatively insignificant.
+This facility was assessed 6 deficiencies on its inspection report, but none were in categories J through L. This means inspectors didn't deem any of the deficiencies to put patient health or safety in imminent harm or jeopardy.
 Unfortunately, we also need to draw your attention to the fact that this facility received significant government fines in recent years.

 Long-term Care Quality